ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/tokenization/MaxmatchInstruction.md

     python3 maxmatch.py train-dictionary < test-sentences > maxmatch-results
     ```
     We need to use the dictionary as an argument, and then feed the sentences to the maxmatch algorithm.
 Tokenized sentences are written to ```maxmatch-results.txt```

+### Performance

+The maxmatch algorithm I have written have found 19362 tokens instead of 12635 correct ones.
+Thus, the accuracy of the tokenizer is 65%.